Annapurna Base Camp Trek for Beginners | Beginners Guide to ABC trek

 How many days are required for the Annapurna Base Camp trek?

-The Annapurna Base Camp trek typically takes 7 to 12 days, depending on your route, pace, and acclimatization needs.
+The Annapurna Base Camp trek typically takes 7 to 12 days, depending on your Route, pace, and acclimatization needs.
 A common itinerary includes stops at Ghorepani, Chhomrong, Deurali, Machhapuchhre Base Camp, and Annapurna Base Camp.

 What is the best time to do the Annapurna Base Camp trek?